opral/monorepo/packages/paraglide/paraglide-js/README.md

 }
 ```

+### 4. Run the `compile` script

+Running the `compile` script will generate a `src/paraglide` folder.
+This folder contains all the code that you need to use paraglide-js.
+Throughout this guide, you will see imports from `./paraglide/*`.
+These are all to this folder.

+> Tip: If you are using a bundler, you can set up an alias to `./src/paraglide` to make the imports shorter.
+We recommend `$paraglide/*`

 # Usage

 Messages are imported as a namespace and are therefore not different from other i18n libraries.
 They can be used as follows: